 I read an editorial by James Alan Fox, a Professor of Criminology, Law and Public Policy at Northwestern University in which Mr. Fox concluded that guns won’t deter college sexual assault.
 He reasoned carrying guns on campus will only create more problems.

-Guns will never be the remedy to combat sexual asssault on campus.
+Guns will never be the remedy to combat sexual assault on campus.
 Instead, we must arm women AND men with the right kind of weaponry.
 It’s called knowledge…information that will empower them to make changes in behavior on campuses nationwide.

 Here’s what students need to know before they set foot on a college campus their freshman year: